-All of the alternative models update the value estimate V_t^i of the chosen option similar to the confirmation model-that is, according to a delta rule with two learning rates: α^+ for positive updates and α^- for negative updates.
+All of the alternative models update the value estimate $V_t^i$ of the chosen option similarly to the confirmation model, i.e. according to a delta rule with two learning rates: $a^+$ for positive updates and $a^-$ for negative updates.
 The three additional models differ in their updates of the value estimate of the unchosen option.
-The first model, referred to as the valence model, updates the value estimate of the unchosen option with learning rates depending on the sign of prediction error analogous to that of the chosen option.
-Thus, in this model, the learning rate depends only on the sign of prediction error, not on whether the option was chosen.
-The second model, referred to as the hybrid model, updates the value of unchosen option using an unbiased learning rate defined as $\alpha^{=} = (\alpha^{+} + \alpha^{-})/2$.
-We refer to this model as hybrid because the learning rate for the unchosen option in this model is the average of those in the valence model and the confirmation model (with $\alpha^{C} = \alpha^{+}$ and $\alpha^{D} = \alpha^{-}$).
-The third model, referred to as partial feedback, does not update the value of the unchosen option; hence, it can describe learning in tasks in which feedback is provided only for the chosen option.
-We define an agent with a positivity bias as one for whom $\alpha^+ > \alpha^-$, whereas an agent with a negativity bias has $\alpha^+ < \alpha^-$, and an agent with no bias (or a neutral setting) has $\alpha^+ = \alpha^-$.
+The first model, referred to as the Valence model, updates the value estimate of the unchosen option with learning rates depending on the sign of prediction error analogously as for the chosen option.
+Thus in this model the learning rate only depends on the sign of prediction error but not on whether the option was chosen.
+The second model, referred to as the Hybrid model, updates the value of unchosen option using an unbiased learning rate defined as $a^= = (a^+ + a^-)/2$ .
+We refer to this model as hybrid, because the learning rate for unchosen option in this model is the average of those in the valence model and the confirmation model (with $a^C = a^+$ and $a^D = a^-$ ).
+The third model, referred to as Partial feedback, does not update the value of unchosen option.
+We define an agent with a positivity bias as one for whom $a^+ > a^-$ , whereas an agent with a negativity bias has $a^+ < a^-$ , and an agent with no bias (or a neutral setting) has $a^+ = a^-$ .

-Figure 9 shows the performance of all four models separately for reward probabilities for both options $p^i < 0.5$ (left panels) and for reward probabilities for both options $p^i > 0.5$ (right panels).
-For low reward probabilities, the simulations gave very similar results in terms of favorable learning rates combinations (see Figures 9a, 9c, 9e, and 9g), whereas it is not the case for high probabilities (see Figures 9b, 9d, 9f, and 9h).
-Two analyses can be made based on this figure.
-First, Figures 9a to 9f compare different models in the case of full feedback (for both the chosen and unchosen options), and, second, Figures 9g to 9h illustrate the case of partial feedback.
-We analyze these two cases next.
+Fig. 9 shows the performance of all four models separately for reward probabilities for both options $p^i < 0.5$ (left panels) and for reward probabilities for both options $p^i > 0.5$ (right panels).
+For low reward probabilities, the simulations gave very similar results in terms of favourable learning rates combinations (Fig. 9a, 9c, 9e and 9g) whereas it is not the case for high probabilities (Fig. 9b, 9d, 9f and 9h).
+Two analyses can be made based on this figure: first, Fig. 9a-f compare different models in the case of full feedback (for both the chosen and unchosen options), second Fig. 9g-h illustrate the case of partial feedback, and we analyse these two cases below.